Jamie Lee Curtis shoots down The Princess Bride remake chatter

 - DIRECTORY

-Jamie Lee Curtis is slamming reports a remake of her husband Christopher Guest's beloved film The Princess Bride may be in the works.
+Jamie Lee Curtis has slammed reports suggesting a remake of her husband Christopher Guest's beloved film The Princess Bride may be in the works.

-Curtis expressed her dismay after Sony Pictures Entertainment CEO Tony Vinciquerra revealed a reimagining of the 1987 production could be a possibility.
+The actress expressed her dismay after Sony Pictures Entertainment chief executive officer Tony Vinciquerra revealed a reimagining of the 1987 production could be a possibility.

-The remarks promoted Curtis to take to Twitter on Tuesday (17Sept19) to rant against the idea while celebrating the achievement of the team behind the classic, including director Rob Reiner and novelist turned screenwriter William Goldman, and referencing the character Guest played in the hit.
+The remarks prompted Curtis to take to Twitter on Tuesday to rant against the idea while celebrating the achievement of the team behind the classic, including director Rob Reiner and novelist-turned-screenwriter William Goldman.
+She also referenced the character Guest played in the hit film - Count Tyrone Rugen.

-“Oh really?” wrote Curtis alongside a link to Variety's piece.
-“Well, I married the six fingered man, obviously why we have stayed together for 35 years and there is only ONE The Princess Bride and it’s William Goldman and @robreiner’s.”
+"Oh really?" the 60-year-old wrote alongside a link to Variety's piece.
+"Well, I married the six-fingered man, obviously why we have stayed together for 35 years and there is only ONE The Princess Bride and it's William Goldman and @robreiner's."

 Curtis then furthered her point with a quote from the film.